Anjalysajeev1234/Automatic-Attendance-System/README.md

 # Automatic-Attendance-System
-Attendance system to mark attendance of students using Face recognition
+Attendance system to mark attendance of students using Face recognition in openCV